ihab-ag/boring-quest/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React Native app development framework](https://reactnative.dev/).
+React native is used for building native apps using React.
+It can be used to develop applications that target anything from Android, iOS devices to Windows systems.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For storage (database), the app uses the Mongodb(https://www.mongodb.com/) package which allows for fast and easy access to data.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send local push notifications, the app uses [expo-notifications](https://docs.expo.dev/versions/latest/sdk/notifications) package which supports Android, iOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses a simple and fun design aimed to give the user an easy to use app while maintaing a game theme.